sauln/mapper-presentation/slides.md

 ]
 .right-column[
 * assume data has shape and that the shape is important
   * or is sampled from an underlying shape that we want to figure out!
 * use local information to describe global shape
-* pretty pictures

 ]